hackclub/Prototype/QuickStart.md

 # QuickStart

-To set up the lerobot development environment for both edge and cloud with AMD ROCm Platform.
+To set up the LeRobot development environment for both edge and cloud with AMD ROCm Platform.

 ## Setup the Edge Development

-The edge platform is based on AMD Ryzen AI PC for driving the SO101-ARM for create dataset and inference.
-The iGPU of the Ryzen AI Processor do accerate the model inference base on ROCm.
+The edge platform is based on an AMD Ryzen AI PC, which is used to drive the SO-101 ARM for dataset creation and inference.
+The integrated GPU (iGPU) of the Ryzen AI processor accelerates model inference using ROCm.

 ### Target Enviroment